khushwant-dev/khushwant-dev/README.md

 - 👋 Hi, I’m @khushwant-dev
 - 👀 I’m interested in WEB DEVELOPMENT
 - 🌱 I’m currently learning C/C++
-- 📫 How to reach me
+- 📫 Reach me on Instagram                                           - @_khushwant.singh

 <!---
 khushwant-dev/khushwant-dev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.